Etherpod/Ship-Enhancements/README.md

 - **Signalscope Component**: Turns the ship's signalscope into a fully functioning ship component.
 If you damage it, you won't be able to receive or broadcast signals from the ship until you repair it.
 - **Ship Signal**: Adds a signal for the ship on the Deep Space Radio frequency.
 The signal will stop if the ship's signalscope is damaged.
 - **Add Portable Campfire**: Adds a portable campfire to the ship next to your suit.
 Place this anywhere you'd like and roast a marshmallow.
 Recommended to use with **Keep Helmet On** so that you don't suffocate yourself.
+- **Add Portable Tractor Beam**: Adds a portable Nomai tractor beam to the ship next to the reactor.
+If the gravity is too high to reach something, you can place this on the ground for an extra boost.
 - **Add Ship Tether**: Adds a few hooks to the ship cabin.
 You can attach these hooks to pretty much any surface- including the ship- and tether yourself to them.
 If you want to get even crazier, grab a second hook after tethering to one and tether to the new one; it will connect the two hooks together.
 - **Gravity Landing Gear**: Equips your ship's landing gear with the latest gravity-powered technology, letting you stick to surfaces if your landing gear is intact.
 You can toggle it on or off with a switch in the cockpit.
 - **Thrust Modulator**: Adds an interface to the cockpit that lets you lower or disproportionately raise the maximum thrust your ship can use.
 Stacks with the smooth thrust option from General Enhancements.